The paint spray technology has revolutionized the painting industry and manufacturers have continued to improve…

-When you have finally decided that then choosing the best equipment is probably the first important step for any DIYer when he proceeds towards any painting process.
-The matter of fact is there are only two options: the paint sprayer or the paintbrush.
+Choosing the best equipment is probably the first important step for any DIYers when they proceed towards any painting process.
+As a matter of fact is there are only two options: the paint sprayer and the paintbrush.

 This decision can be a real challenge as the price difference, performance, and many other factors might confuse you to make your buying decision.